hackclub/putting-the-you-in-cpu/README.md

 3. When the timer elapses, it triggers a hardware interrupt to switch to kernel mode and jump to OS code.
 4. The OS can now save where the program left off, load a different program, and repeat the process.

 This is called *preemptive multitasking*; the interruption of a process is called [*preemption*](https://en.wikipedia.org/wiki/Preemption_(computing)).
-If you’re, say, reading this article on a browser and also listening to music, your very own computer is probably following this exact cycle thousands of times a second.
+If you’re, say, reading this article on a browser and listening to music on the same machine, your very own computer is probably following this exact cycle thousands of times a second.

 ### Timeslice Calculation